Colin McDowell

-Early life
+Early life and education

 Born in Northumberland, McDowell moved from Alnwick to Gloucester at three years old.
-He cultivated a strong interest in modern art and architecture as a teenager.
-He was educated at Durham University (Hatfield College), where he followed the arts stream of the General Studies degree and took courses in English Literature and European History, having turned down a place at Oxford because he wanted to return to the North East.
+He developed a strong interest in modern art and architecture as a teenager.
+He was educated at Durham University, having turned down a place at Oxford because he wanted to return to the North East.

 As a student in Durham he wrote for the university newspaper, Palatinate, alongside future Beatles biographer Hunter Davies, and produced the 'Film Notes' column – a review of recent cinema releases.
-He also rowed for the Hatfield College Boat Club and was the fly half for the Durham University Rugby team that won the Collegiate European University Championship in 1955 and 1956.
+He also rowed for the Hatfield College Boat Club and played fly half for the Durham University rugby team.